Privacy Policy: Industry-leading security for clinicians

 Authorities

 We may access, preserve, and share your information with third parties, as required or permitted by applicable law, if we believe it is reasonably necessary to comply with legal process and law enforcement instructions and orders, such as a search warrant, subpoena, statute, judicial proceeding, or other legal process served on us, which may involve disclosure to law enforcement, courts, or governmental authorities.
-Also, if you provide us information about an adverse event relating to a pharmaceutical product or medical device, we may be required to report this information along with your contact information to the manufacturer so it can comply with legally required reporting obligations.
+Also, if you provide us information about an adverse event relating to a pharmaceutical product or medical device or receive payment in connection with a market research survey or other sponsored program offered through the Services, we may be required to report this information along with your contact information to the manufacturer or sponsor, as applicable, so it can comply with legally required recordkeeping and/or reporting obligations.

 Other Third Parties

-We may access, preserve, and share your information if we determine it is reasonably necessary or appropriate to investigate, prevent or take action regarding suspected fraudulent, harmful, unethical or illegal activities, or any violation of our Terms of Service or to protect and defend the legal rights, safety, and property of Doximity, our employees, agents and contractors (including to enforce our agreements) or in connection with any safety or security concerns, including the personal safety of our users and the public.
+We may access, preserve, and share your information if we determine it is reasonably necessary or appropriate to investigate, prevent or take action regarding suspected fraudulent, harmful, unethical or illegal activities, violations of our Terms of Service or other policies, or to protect and defend the legal rights, safety, and property of Doximity, our employees, agents and contractors (including to enforce our agreements).
+We may also share information in connection with any safety or security concerns, including matters involving the personal safety of our users or the public.

 With Your Consent